Jcrimm/Mapping-Boston-Gentrification-/README.md

 ### **Script #2: analyze**
 The script uses the two csv files created in the previous script to build the gentrification index.
 It then saves the result as a new CSV.

-First, it reads in the csv files created in the get_data.
+First, it reads in the csv files created in the first script.
 It then loops through them, filling in missing data, calculating the percentage of the population that's white nonhispanic and the percentage of the population over 25 that has a bachelor's degree or higher.

 The script then builds a new dataframe, joined, that's the percentage change between the 2014 and 2019 datasets for the following variables for each block group.
 1. Percentage of the population that's nonwhite hispanic